jamesmontemagno/Xamarin.Plugins/Geolocator/README.md

 You will need to add a new string entry called NSLocationWhenInUseUsageDescription or NSLocationAlwaysUsageDescription.

-iOS Background updates:
+iOS Background Updates (for background agents, not background tasks):

-New in iOS 9 allowsBackgroundLocationUpdates must be set.
+New in iOS 9 allowsBackgroundLocationUpdates must be set if you are running a background agent to track location.
 I have exposed this on the Geolocator via:

 var locator = CrossGeolocator.Current;
 locator.AllowsBackgroundUpdates = true;